max-lutz/data_engineering_course/01-docker-terraform/docker_notes.md

 Delivers software in packages called containers.
 Containers are isolated from one another.

-A docker image is a snapshot of a container and has all the instructions to run this container.
+A docker image is a snapshot of a container and has all the instructions to run this container. --> Virtualized OS.

 Docker helps with:
 - reproducibility